Study smarter with Fiveable

 | Bottleneck location debate | Broadbent vs. Treisman vs. Deutsch & Deutsch |

 Both Treisman's Attenuation Theory and Deutsch & Deutsch's Late Selection Theory can explain the cocktail party effect.
-How do their explanations differ, and what evidence would distinguish between them?
+How do their explanations differ mechanistically, and what kind of evidence would distinguish between them?

 You're designing a car dashboard.
-Which theory—Kahneman's Capacity Model or Multiple Resource Theory—provides more useful guidance, and why?
+Which theory, Kahneman's Capacity Model or Multiple Resource Theory, provides more useful design guidance, and why?

 A participant in a visual search task is looking for a blue square among blue circles and red squares.
 According to Feature Integration Theory, will this produce pop-out or serial search?
 Explain the mechanism.

-Compare Broadbent's Filter Theory and Load Theory of Selective Attention.
-How does Load Theory resolve the early vs. late selection debate that Broadbent's theory sparked?
+How does Load Theory resolve the early vs. late selection debate that Broadbent's Filter Theory originally sparked?
+Be specific about the role of perceptual load vs. cognitive load.

-An FRQ asks you to explain why a driver might fail to notice a pedestrian while adjusting the GPS.
-Which two theories would you combine for the strongest answer, and what concepts from each would you use?
+A driver fails to notice a pedestrian while adjusting the GPS.
+Which two theories would you combine for the strongest explanation, and what specific concepts from each would you use?